-It is often wrongly stated that shareholding in arms companies helps our defence or support local jobs.
+It is often wrongly stated that shareholding in arms companies helps our defence or supports local jobs.
 We would like to make clear, due to responses to similar requests from other funds, that the investments do not support NATO or create jobs.
 Shares bought on the secondary market have very little bearing on the company but rather are speculative investments hoping for share price rises.

-The fund managers know this very well and in fact this is the rationale used in order to claim there is no complicity in any war crimes that might be committed with the products the fund is invested in.
-For more see the Nigel Giffin KC opinion.
-Any claims made to the contrary would be both arguing for the fund's criminal complicity and proof of a dishonesty by the fiduciaries to sway members away from aligning with a reasonable call for arms divestment.
+The fund managers know this very well and in fact this lack of material support is the rationale used in order to claim there is no complicity in any war crimes that might be committed with the products the fund is invested in.
+For more see the Nigel Giffin KC opinion3.
+Any claims that the investments do materially support would be both arguing for the fund's criminal complicity and proof of a dishonesty by the fiduciaries to sway members away from aligning with a reasonable call for arms divestment.